-- 1. Loss of Voting Rights - a.
-Convicted Out of State/Federal Court A person shall forfeit their right to remain a voter or to become a voter if they have been convicted of a felony and committed to confinement in a federal correctional institution or facility, or committed to the custody of the chief correctional official of any other state or a county of any other state for confinement in a correctional institution or facility or a community residence in such state or county. (§9-46) - b.
-Convicted in the State of Connecticut A person shall forfeit their right to remain a voter or to become a voter if they have been convicted of a felony and committed to the custody of the Commissioner of Correction in the State of Connecticut for confinement in a correctional institution or facility of a community residence. (§9-45) - c.
-Send notice by certified mail to felon, at last-known address, informing that voting rights have been suspended (§9-45(a)) - Note: If someone lost their voting rights in the past because of a felony conviction only, they can follow the instructions below to have their voting rights restored. (§9-46) - 2.
-Restoration of Voting Rights a) Convicted Out of State / Federal Court - A person who has been convicted of a felony and committed to confinement in a federal or out of state correctional institution or facility or community residence shall be eligible to have such person's voting privileges restored upon the payment of all fines in conjunction with the conviction and upon release from confinement, and, if applicable, parole. (§9-45, 9-46a)
+1. Loss of Voting Rights

+- a.
+Convicted Out of State/Federal Court A person shall forfeit their right to remain a voter or to become a voter if they have been convicted of a felony and committed to confinement in a federal correctional institution or facility, or committed to the custody of the chief correctional official of any other state or a county of any other state for confinement in a correctional institution or facility but not a community residence in such state or county.
+(PA 21-2 sec.97, §9-45, §9-46) - b.
+Convicted in the State of Connecticut A person shall forfeit their right to remain a voter or to become a voter if they have been convicted of a felony and committed to the custody of the Commissioner of Correction in the State of Connecticut for confinement in a correctional institution or facility, but not a community residence.
+(PA 21-2, §9-45)

+c.
+Send notice by certified mail to felon, at last-known address or mailing address, informing that voting rights have been suspended ($\S 9-45(a)$)

+Note: If someone lost their voting rights in the past because of a felony conviction only, they can follow the instructions below to have their voting rights restored. (§9-46)

+2. Restoration of Voting Rights